 How Healthy Start Works

-Healthy Start offers an alternative to traditional orthodontics.
+Healthy Start offers an alternative to traditional orthodontics in Columbus, OH.
 Because traditional orthodontics waits until your child’s teeth have emerged, it needs to use brutal force to wrench the teeth into place.
 It’s also lost a lot of opportunity to influence the development of the jaw, so jaw change options may be limited, and will also likely require significant force.
 Force translates to discomfort and requires a complex support system to deliver, including brackets, wires, headgear, and more.